jagadeesh09/Deep-Learning/README.md

 # Neuron
-Neuron is a python code bank for implementing different types of neural networks
+Neuron is a python code bank for implementing Convolutional Neural Networks